MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records.md

 [!INCLUDE[d365fin_long_md](../includes/2020_releasewave2.md)]

 The partial records capability in Business Central allows for loading a subset of normal table fields when accessing a SQL based data source.
-Using partial records improves performance of objects like reports, pages, and API pages - objects whose source code loops through records.
+Using partial records improves performance of objects like reports and OData pages - objects whose source code loops through records.
 It's particularly beneficial when table extensions are used in the application.

 Accessing a data source from AL code is typically done by using the methods like GET, FIND, NEXT, and so on.
 Without using partial records, the runtime loads all normal fields when accessing the data source.
 Using the partial records API, you can now add code that loads only a selected set of fields.